 What is the difference between private equity and venture capital?

-As we’ve mentioned, ‘private equity’ is sometimes used as a broad term that encompasses venture capital.
-And to make matters even more confusing, the line between private equity and venture capital isn’t always clear-cut in practice, either.
+Private equity is sometimes used as a broad term that encompasses venture capital.
+And to make matters even more confusing, the line between PE and venture capital (VC) isn’t always clear-cut in practice, either.
 PE and VC firms are moving into different segments, expanding the ways in which they invest and the business stages they invest in.
-But here are a few of the key things that traditionally differentiate private equity and venture capital investing:
+But here are a few of the key things that traditionally differentiate PE and venture capital investing:

 - Company stage - Venture capital funds generally invest in early stage companies with high growth potential, while private equity funds invest in mature businesses with a track record of revenue generation and profitability.
 However, as both have started making more investments at the growth stage, the distinction has become slightly blurred.
 ‘Growth equity’ sits between VC and PE and combines features of both.